 Compliance Plan

 The purpose of a compliance plan is to ensure that the Medicare Advantage organization, including but not limited to compliance officers, organization employees, contractors, managers and directors, abide by all Federal and State regulations, standards, and guidelines.
-To accomplish this objective, the plan should include the following components: training/education, communication plan, disciplinary standards, internal monitoring/auditing procedures, etc. The following attestations were developed to implement the regulations of CFR 422.503(b) (4) (vi).
+To accomplish this objective, the plan should include the following components: training/education, communication plan, disciplinary standards, internal monitoring/auditing procedures, etc. The following attestations were developed to implement the regulations of4242 CFR 422.503(b) (4) (vi).

-In HPMS, complete the table below:
+In the HPMS, complete the table below: